We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

 The ability for individuals and businesses to rapidly release information online with little to no oversight has increased the risks associated with libel.

-We see this in scenarios where entry-level employees make disparaging remarks about a competitor or fail to get approval when posting photos and certain advertisements.
+We most commonly see this in scenarios where entry-level employees make ill-advised remarks about a competitor or fail to get approval when posting photos and advertisements.
+As the world goes digital and the barrier to releasing communication weakens, the risk for defamation lawsuits goes up.

 Does insurance cover defamation?

+Yes, insurance can cover defamation, but how it covers defamation will depend on your business.
 Here are the four common ways that defamation can be covered on a business insurance policy:

 General Liability